-Built in 1889, in a past life the Hotel de Rome – now among Berlin’s best hotels – was once the headquarters of the Dresdner Bank.
-It’s apt then that its greatest treasure should be housed behind a reinforced steel-plated door in the former jewel vaults: the De Rome Spa.
-Here, safely tucked away from the tireless buzz of its Mitte locale, guests can enjoy an indoor pool surrounded by stately pillars, a Finnish sauna, a steam room, private yoga and pilates classes or find deep relaxation in one of the six treatment rooms.
-Each of the hotel’s opulent 108 rooms and suites is fitted with a king-sized bed, meaning the sense of splendour and tranquillity is sure to follow you well beyond the spa.
+Built in 1889, the Hotel de Rome in Mitte is among Berlin’s best hotels and was once the headquarters of the Dresdner Bank.
+Behind a reinforced steel-plated door in the former jewel vaults is the De Rome Spa.
+You’ve an indoor pool, a Finnish sauna and a steam room, plus yoga and pilates classes and six treatment rooms.
+Each of the hotel’s 145 rooms and suites is fitted with a king-sized bed.

-The Stadtbad Oderberger in Prenzlauer Berg has seen multiple incarnations in the century since it opened in 1902: first as a public bathhouse, surviving the war largely unscathed; then, forced to close the pool in 1986, as an art exhibition space, before being extensively renovated and reopened as a hotel in 2016.
-‘New’ though it might be, history has endured.
-The pool hall is once again its glittering heart, boasting 20 metres of inviting aquamarine swimming pool and a Finnish-style sauna, while the oak floors and high ceilings of the suites speak of the understated opulence of Berlin Altbau (old building) living.
+The Stadtbad Oderberger in Prenzlauer Berg has been through multiple incarnations since it opened in 1902, first as a public bathhouse then, after it was forced to close in 1986, an art exhibition space.
+It was renovated and reopened as a hotel in 2016 with the pool area still at its heart, featuring a 20m (65ft) swimming pool and a Finnish-style sauna, while the oak floors and high ceilings of the suites allow you to experience true Berlin Altbau (old building) living.

-Berlin’s Friedrichshain district is on the cutting-edge of all things cool.
-For the Almodóvar Hotel, that means more than a fashionable rustic-chic aesthetic or the city’s hippest address on Boxhagener Straße; the hotel prides itself on an approach that is eco-friendly, energy-saving, ethical and sustainable.
-It’s an ethos carried all the way from their Bardot Bistro’s focus on vegetarian fare through to the rooftop spa, a minimalist and understated space with cosy beanbags and a Finnish sauna flooded with natural light that allows the soaring city views to take centre stage.
-Plus, you don’t have to leave the comfort of your room for a massage – book at reception and a professional massage therapist will come directly to you.
+The Almodóvar Hotel on Boxhagener Strasse has a rustic aesthetic that suits its location in trendy Friedrichshain.
+The hotel prides itself on an approach that is eco-friendly, energy-saving, ethical and sustainable, with its Bistro Bardot focusing on vegetarian fare.
+The rooftop spa is a minimalist and understated space with beanbags, a Finnish sauna and great city views.
+You don’t have to leave the comfort of your room for a massage either – book at reception and a professional massage therapist will come directly to you.